HyperTag/documentation/src/content/cloud-destinations/rubicon.md

 With your configuration entered, choose Save.

-Generate page views and events on your website by triggering `analytics.track('your conversion event name');`.
+Generate page views and events on your website by triggering `analytics.track('your conversion event name')`.
 Confirm with your Rubicon account manager that conversion events for your specific campaigns are being received as expected.